SQL Injection in DVWA: Hands-On Reconnaissance & Exploitation

 With SQL injection access, an attacker can:

-- Extract sensitive data — usernames, passwords, email addresses, payment information
+- Extract sensitive data — usernames, passwords, email addresses, credit cards

 - Delete data — DROP statements to destroy evidence or cause denial of service